 - 1. The student who goes abroad AFTER having taken SPAN 301 may bring back one unit in hispanophone literature or culture, and another one in language or topics pertaining to the country/region; students on short-term programs may only bring back one unit.
+These units are typically classified as 400-level electives on an individual basis.
 That student must still take the Senior Seminar and enough 400-level courses on campus to complete the eight-unit requirement. - 2.
 The student who goes abroad BEFORE having taken SPAN 301 may bring back one unit in hispanophone literature or culture and another one in language or topics pertaining to the country and region; students on short term programs may only bring back one unit.
+These courses are counted in ways that fulfill requirements on an individual basis.
 Students must still take SPAN 301, the Senior Seminar, and enough 400-level courses to complete the eight-unit requirement.